April Scott (Home and Away): Storylines

 April tells Ruby that she plans on losing her virginity to someone at the formal and she picks Xavier.
 April sees Dex leaving Dallas' caravan and she assumes they are together.
 At the formal, Dex and Xavier learn of April's plan and Xavier tells her he would never betray his friend.
 April leaves the formal and goes to the beach, where she meets Heath.
 He offers to drive her home and April kisses him.
 They then have sex.
 April does not get the marks she needs to study medicine and decides to repeat Year 12.
 She pursues Heath and Bianca catches them kissing on the beach.
 Bianca asks April to stay away from Heath because the drama is causing stress for Irene.
 However, April continues her relationship with Heath in secret.
 April becomes jealous when Heath's ex-girlfriend, Henrietta Brown (Emma Leonard), arrives in Summer Bay.
 She finds out that Heath and Henri have had an affair and she breaks up with him.
 When Bianca learns she is pregnant with Heath's baby, she and Liam try to keep it a secret.
 April disapproves and tells Heath the truth, angering Bianca who tells her to stay out of her life.
 The sisters eventually reconcile and Bianca asks April to be her birthing partner.

 April becomes jealous when Dex befriends Lottie Ryan (Morgan Weaving) and she tells him that she wants him back.
 Bianca gives birth to a son, but suffers a seizure and is placed in an induced coma.
 April turns to Dex for comfort and they get back together.
 When they struggle to find privacy, April and Dex decide to move in together.
 Dex is involved in a serious car accident and almost dies.
 April initially shuts everyone out as she struggles to cope with what has happened.
 Dex suffers a brain injury, but April vows to stand by him and moves into the Farmhouse.
 Irene tells April that her nephew has died and April tries to comfort both Bianca and Heath.
 She becomes concerned with Bianca's way of dealing with her son's death.
 April gets upset when Dex lies to her about having seizures, but apologises for her reaction.
 She later learns that she has been accepted into university.

-In 2013, April is engaged to Dex but turns out her Dad has offered her a place as a medical student in a university in Paris.
-April tells Dex and they both agree on going and plan their wedding before they leave and before Indi goes to travel around the world.
-They both marry, and the two then leave for Paris.
+April and Dex become engaged and April's father gets in touch and offers her a place on a medical course at a university in Paris.
+April tells Dex and they both agree to go and plan to hold their wedding before they leave and before Indi departs to travel around the world.
+They couple get married and then leave for Paris the next day, with Sid driving them and Indi to the airport.